 We continue the investigation of interactive proofs with bounded communication, as initiated by Goldreich and Håstad (IPL 1998).
 Let L be a language that has an interactive proof in which the prover sends few (say b) bits to the verifier.
-We prove that the complement $\bar{L}$ has a constantround interactive proof of complexity that depends only exponentially on b.
-This provides the first evidence that for NP-complete languages, we cannot expect interactive provers to be much more "laconic" than the standard NP proof.
+We prove that the complement \bar{L} has a constant-round interactive proof of complexity that depends only exponentially on b.
+This provides the first evidence that for \mathbf{NP} -complete languages, we cannot expect interactive provers to be much more "laconic" than the standard \mathbf{NP} proof.

-When the proof system is further restricted (e.g., when b = 1, or when we have perfect completeness), we get significantly better upper bounds on the complexity of $\bar{L}$ .
+When the proof system is further restricted (e.g., when b = 1, or when we have perfect completeness), we get significantly better upper bounds on the complexity of \bar{L} .

-Keywords: interactive proofs, Arthur-Merlin games, sampling protocols, statistical zero knowledge, game theory
+Keywords: Interactive Proof systems, Arthur-Merlin games, NP, sampling protocols, statistical zero knowledge, game theory